stat545ubc-2025/mini-data-analysis-Jessica-Sun/mini-project-2.md

     which broom function is not compatible.

 <!-------------------------- Start your work below ---------------------------->

+I used the glance function to produce a tibble row of various statistics regarding the fit for the linear model between the median initial price of games and the number of high computer requirements they require.
+The statistics include: the regular and adjusted *R*<sup>2</sup>, the standard error, the test statistic, its p-value, the normal and residual degrees of freedom, and the number of observations used.

+    # Make a tibble of linear model fit statistics.
+    broom_model <- glance(linear_model)

+    broom_model

+    ## # A tibble: 1 × 8
+    ##   r.squared adj.r.squared sigma statistic p.value    df df.residual  nobs
+    ##       <dbl>         <dbl> <dbl>     <dbl>   <dbl> <dbl>       <int> <dbl>
+    ## 1     0.751         0.716  9.37      21.2 0.00248     1           7     9

 <!----------------------------------------------------------------------------->

 # Task 4: Reading and writing data